PRIVACY NOTICE FOR OUR CUSTOMERS, FANS & MEMBERS

 - Any party approved by you.

-- To any governing bodies or regional bodies for the sports covered by our club: to allow them to properly administer the sports on a local, regional and national level.
+- To any governing bodies or regional bodies for the sports covered by our team/club: to allow them to properly administer the sports on a local, regional and national level.

 - Other service providers: for example, email marketing specialists, payment processors, data analysis, promotional advisors, contractors or suppliers and IT services (including CRM, website, video- and teleconference services);